 Hunter Biden expected to enter plea deal in court

-Hunter Biden prepared Wednesday to come before a federal judge in Delaware to gain approval of a controversial plea agreement, in which he will admit to tax crimes but avoid jail time after a five-year federal probe into his finances.
+Hunter Biden entered a federal courthouse Wednesday in Delaware, where a judge will consider a plea agreement, in which Biden will admit to tax crimes but avoid jail time after a five-year federal probe into his finances.

 The president's son is appearing in federal court in Delaware, after agreeing to enter guilty pleas on the counts of willful failure to pay income tax, and admitting to felony gun possession.
 The agreement makes it unlikely the president's son will face prison time, to the chagrin of Republicans.
 It's not yet clear if Hunter Biden will also be sentenced Wednesday.